simlevesque/mNotes/README.md

     mNotes.get('4d#') // The ordering of the two first arguments (note and octave) is your choice mNotes.get(4, 'd') // If your note has no intonation you can ommit it mNotes.get('d4n') // You can also signify that there is no intonation with 'n'
+    //Sharps are either '#' or 'S', for flats it's 'b' or 'F', case-insensitive
 ### Why would I use it ?
 I built it to ease the process of music composition on [code-music-studio](https://github.com/substack/code-music-studio "code-music-studio").
 Use it as you wish (while respecting the license).
 ### What is the license ?